pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TeamChannelPicker.md

 # TeamChannelPicker control

-This control allows you to select one or multiple Team Channel user has permissions.
+This control allows you to select one or multiple Team Channels based on user's permissions.

 !!!
 Note
     You can also check out [Microsoft Teams Channel Picker](https://docs.microsoft.com/en-us/graph/toolkit/components/teams-channel-picker) component in the [Microsoft Graph Toolkit](https://github.com/microsoftgraph/microsoft-graph-toolkit).